ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

    **Note:** In the next section, you will need your repo URL with your modified template code.

-## Create VM from the configuation
+## Create an environment from the configuation

 {: #createvm}